 Step 3 – Tricky but possible

 Social media is quite important nowadays.
-As you probably know, most 17 year olds use Facebook and twitter.
+As you probably know, most 17 year olds use Facebook, Twitter and Instagram.
 So these are good tools to increase your awareness.
-However, you do need to know how to sell your self to a 17-20 year old audience.
+However, you do need to know how to sell yourself to a 17-20 year old audience.

 Branding is also important.
-If you are uploading poor quality pictures, you have a poor looking logo, your website is poor then social media isn’t going to be very productive for you.
-The whole idea of using social media is to give the viewer a taster and then get them to click onto your website to read more/find out more.
+If you are uploading poor quality pictures, you have a poor looking logo and your website is poor then social media isn’t going to be very productive for you.
+The whole idea of using social media is to give the viewer a taster and then get them to click onto your website to read and find out more.

-Total cost = Generally free.
-However, you can pay companies a fee to manage your social media if you’re not confident about portraying the right image etc.
+Total cost is generally free.
+However, you can pay companies a fee to manage your social media if you’re not confident that you can portray the right image etc.

 Step 4 – Updating your website regularly